Visa Requirements for India

 Overseas Citizen of India (OCI) card holders: OCI cardholders do not require a visa to enter India, and only need to present a valid passport and OCI card.

-- A Singapore citizen who is issued with a replacement passport in India after a passport has been lost or stolen must bring the replacement passport to the Foreigners Regional Registration Office (FRRO) to receive an exit visa.
-This exit visa allows the traveller a specified period of time (usually a few days) in which to leave the country legally.
+- A Singapore citizen who is issued with a replacement passport in India after a passport has been lost or stolen must apply an exit permit online with Foreigners Regional Registration Office (FRRO).
+This exit permit allows the traveller a specified period of time (usually a few days) in which to leave the country legally.

 - If you have lost your passport but need to return to Singapore urgently, the Consular Officer will be able to issue you a Document of Identity (DOI) once your identity has been verified.
-The DOI also requires an exit visa stamped on it to allow the holder to leave the country legally.
+The DOI also requires an exit permit to allow the holder to leave the country legally.

-- Without an exit visa stamped on the replacement passport or the DOI, the Indian authorities will not allow you to leave India.
+- Without an exit permit, the Indian authorities will not allow you to leave India.

 - The Foreigners Regional Registration Office address in New Delhi is as follows:

 Telephone: 91-11-2671-1348, 2671-1384

 - For an exit permit, you will need to apply online via FRRO eservice and provide the following: